Intro

 It is not a matter of indifference whether one calls something a “mania” or a “god.”
 To serve a mania is detestable and undignified, but to serve a god is full of meaning and promise because it is an act of submission to a higher, invisible, and spiritual being.
 The personification [of psychic energy with a god] enables us to see the relative reality of the autonomous system, and not only makes its assimilation possible but also depotentiates the daemonic forces of life.
 When the god is not acknowledged, egomania develops, and out of this mania comes sickness.”
 (Commentary on “The Secret of the Golden Flower”)

 In the context of the film the depotentiation has therefore a negative character, meaning that the religious symbol, if that is perhaps what the yellow submarine could be hinting at, is devalued and the “egomania” and “daemonic forces of life” take its place.
-This type of thing also happens in fairy tales and popular stories, (which is the genre to which the Yellow Submarine film properly belongs).
+This type of thing also happens in fairy tales and popular stories, which is the genre to which the Yellow Submarine film properly belongs.
+At the time, the makers of the film were living in a society (we still are) were the “loss of God”, speaking in every-day life practical terms, had made manifest for all to see that sickness brought about by the “egomania” and demonic forces of life.

 After the film